From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Methods

-\paragraph{DAG Reconstruction.} Given probe predictions for node depth and pairwise distance, we reconstruct an approximate reasoning DAG using a threshold-based procedure.
+Given probe predictions for node depth, pairwise distance, and pairwise adjacency, we reconstruct an approximate reasoning DAG using a threshold-based procedure.
 For each graph, we first identify the predicted sink node